-- Before you start please have the 6 digit Area Team user ID (in the format Q__00.A Q__00B) and your password ready for the Area Team you wish to access
+- Before you start, have the 6 digit area team user ID (in the format Q__00.A Q__00B) and your password ready for the area team you want to access

-- You should be able to access the system via any of the user ID's set up.
-Click on the 'enter' icon in the centre of the main page
+- You should be able to access the system through any of the user ID's set up.
+Use the 'enter' icon on the main page.

-- It’s recommended that you always have four user ID's per Area Team in case of absence.
+- It’s recommended that you always have 4 user ID's per area team in case of absence.

-- If you need the password to be reset please contact NHS Prescription Services
+- If you need the password to be reset, contact NHS Prescription Services.

 Save as you go

-Once you have logged into the Local Payment Application, the system will automatically 'time out' after 30 minutes of inactivity and return you to the Area Team 'login' screen.
+Once you have logged into the LPA, the system will automatically 'time out' after 30 minutes of inactivity and return you to the area team login screen.

-Cross boundary Advice to Homes and Additional Pharmacist Access Services require manual data entry - please contact the Customer Payments Team for advice.
-There are currently no other cross boundary payment types agreed by the Department of Health & Social Care.
+Contact our customer payments team for advice.
+There are no other cross boundary payment types agreed by the Department of Health & Social Care.